madeso/klotter/readme.md

 ### todo stage 1

-- split mesh generation from adding in examples
 - expand scene sample with selected object and transform/rotate/scale widget to change transform of objects with a scene outline and simple properties
 - add debug render modes (only render diffuse/normals/etc), like sketchfab model inspector views
 - add immediate mode styled debug renderer that can render lines, basic shapes(shphere, rect) and text